 By Sharon Merkel-Prudhomme ~

-Getting a little tired of the cold drab winter?
-Is cabin fever setting in?
-Yearning for Spring begins to kick in right about now, so why not bring in a little color with indoor gardening?
+Getting tired of the cold drab winter?
+Cabin fever setting in?
+We are yearning for Spring, so why not bring in a little color with indoor gardening?
 Dish gardens are fun for all ages and great indoor family activities.
 Small mini-plants are fun when grouping together for a table or centerpiece.
-Forcing bulbs is another fun, fast and easy project.
+Forcing bulbs is another fun, fast, and easy project.
 Bulbs are interesting as some grow so incredibly fast offering color and fragrance.

 Paper whites AKA Narcissus are beautiful little indoor fun flowers too.
 These are sold loose by the bulb or about 7 to a bag and one of the easiest to grow and maintain.
 I’ve always tried to give as gifts as a fun pick me up for friends.
 Online purchases can vary when ordering in bulk.
 I’ve searched locally from Neptune to Sea Girt and have found some at Barlow’s, Sea Girt.